Kaustav-JB/WhatsappAutomatedMessage/README.md

 Features -

-_Schedule Messages_: Set a date and time to automatically send SMS messages.
+_Schedule Messages_: Set a date and time to automatically send messages.

 _Twilio Integration_: Leverage the power of Twilio's API to send messages seamlessly.

 _Easy Setup_: All you need is your Twilio SID and Authentication Token to get started.

 _Customizable_: You can modify the scheduled messages, timing, and other settings based on your needs.